-If you need a SelectHealth Medicare Provider Directory or want help finding a provider, please call Member Services (phone numbers for Member Services are printed on the back cover of this booklet.).
+If you need a Select Health Medicare Provider Directory or want help finding a provider, please call Member Services (phone numbers for Member Services are printed on the back cover of this booklet.).
 Always make sure your provider is in the network before you get care.

-Finding a Delta Dental Provider
+Finding a Paramount Dental Provider

-To find a provider for your dental plan, see the Delta Dental Medicare Provider Directory.
-Delta Dental Provider Directories are available upon request by calling Member Services (phone numbers are printed on the back cover of this booklet).
-You can also go to selecthealth.org/medicare, click on "Find a Doctor," and choose Delta Dental Nevada from the list to find the Delta Dental Provider Directory.
+To find a provider for your dental plan, see the Paramount Dental Provider Directory.
+A current list of participating providers is found at https://insuringsmiles.com/selecthealth.
+Dental Provider Directories are available upon request by calling Member Services.
+You can also go to selecthealth.org/medicare, click on "Find a Doctor," and choose Paramount Dental from the list to find the Paramount Dental Provider Directory.